-Sadly, these two groups have something in common that comes straight out of Candide; they have isolated themselves in the best of all possible worlds.
+Sadly, these two groups have something in common that comes straight out of Candide; they isolate themselves in the best of all possible worlds.

-It is not so much they enjoy different things – rather they all too often define themselves by what alienates those who do not share their enjoyment.
+It is not so much they enjoy different things – rather they all too often define themselves by what alienates them from others.